-Tiong Woon is the sole distributor for IHI crawler cranes in ASEAN (except Indonesia); authorised dealer for all XCMG products in Southeast Asia; and exclusive distributor for Zoomlion tower cranes in Singapore.
-Besides the sale of new and used equipment, the Group also sells our own flagship Data Logger Brands: Model TWDL/6800 for Crawler Cranes and Model Hirschmann DLG/02-01 for Mobile Cranes.
-These approved data loggers are able to record key operational parameters and allow crane owners to retrieve and monitor the lifting operations.
+The Group is a distributor for KATO crawler cranes in ASEAN countries (except Indonesia) and the exclusive distributor for Zoomlion tower cranes in Singapore.
+Besides the sale of new and used equipment, the Group also sells its own Data Logger Brands: model TWDL/6800 for crawler cranes and model Hirschmann DLG/02-01 for mobile cranes.
+These approved data loggers are able to record key operational parameters and allow crane owners to retrieve and monitor lifting operations.
+It also extends its services to undertake storage, parts distribution and after sales services of the equipment.

-Turnover from the Trading segment decreased 27% year-on-year to \$2.1 million as the Group sold fewer equipment in FY2018.
+Turnover from the Trading segment increased 198% year-on-year to \$6.3 million as the Group sold more equipment in FY2019.